mselgamal/addressbook/README.md

 	- /tests contains test-scripts, run as node test-scriptX.js (you can set ports etc like above)

 assumptions:
-	- you can create a contact with only name field, remaining fileds are set to '' by default
+	- you can create a contact with only name field, remaining fields are set to '' by default
 	- regarding the query request.
 If page > # of possible pages, then i just return [0...n] n = num of possible pages.
 My understanding of 'page': it's basically an offset, i.e p1,p2,p3...pn if page = p2, then i return [p2...pn]

 missing functionality:
 	- i'm not using mocha for unit testing, just didnt have enough time to set it up.
 I created some test scripts that test functionality and print some relevant output to console.
 	- i didnt prepare a proper test script for the query request, i tested it manually in a crude way.
-I had trouble creating a bunch of contacts then doing a query right after, for some reason the contacts wouldnt show up.
-But older contacts that were created outside of the script were displaying as expected.
+I had trouble creating a bunch of contacts then doing a query right after, for some reason the contacts wouldn't show up.
+But other contacts created outside the script, displayed as expected.